When LGSCO is the right route

 Building your LGSCO complaint pack

-- LA's complaints process completed (both stages)
+- local authority's complaints process completed (both stages)

 - Timeline of events with precise dates